makrai/notes/ohman20-xed-multiling-senti-emo.md

 * affect categories are quite universal (Cowen+ 2019; Scherer & Wallbott, 1994)
 * they should also be to a large degree retained in translation
-* Annotation projection has shown reliable results in diff NLP and NLU tasks (Kajava+ 2020; Yarowsky+ 2001; Agić+ 2016; Rasooli and Tetreault, 2015)
+* Annotation projection has shown reliable results in some NLP and NLU tasks (Kajava+ 2020; Yarowsky+ 2001; Agić+ 2016; Rasooli and Tetreault, 2015)
-  * sometimes the only feasible way to produce resources for under-resourced languages.
-By taking datasets created for high-resource languages and projecting these results on the corresponding items in the under-resourced
+  * sometimes the only feasible way to produce resources for under-resourced
+    * taking datasets created for high-resource languages and projecting these results on the corresponding items in the under-resourced
-  * using parallel corpora, we can create datasets in as many languages as
+  * using parallel corpora, we can create datasets in many languages
   * A parallel corpus for multiple languages enables the simultaneous creation of resources for multiple languages at a low cost
 * annotator agreement: even with binary or ternary classification schemes, human annotators agree only about 70-80% of the time and
   * the more categories there are, the harder (Boland+ 2013; Mozetič+ 2016)
-  * eg DENS dataset (Liu+ 2019), only 21% of their annotations had consensus between all annotators with 73.5% having to resort to majority agreement, and a further 5.5% could not be agreed upon and were left to expert annotators to be resolved
+  * eg DENS dataset (Liu+ 2019), only 21% of their annotations full consensus
+    * 73.5% having to resort to majority agreement,
+    * 5.5% could not be agreed upon and were left to expert annotators
 * Some emotions are also harder to detect, even for humans
   * Demszky+ (2020)
     * admiration, approval, annoyance, gratitude had the highest interrater